dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 * This part of `captus` will do exactly what we did before but for all samples at the time

-* Fist, make sure to load the `captus` environment
+* First, make sure to load the `captus` environment

 		conda activate captus

-* Then let's make and move to a new directory where we will put all the `captus` output directories
+* Then, let's make and move to a new directory where we will put all the `captus` output directories

 		mkdir /data_tmp/$USERNAME/data/03_captus